Wednesday, 11 January 2023

 Q9.
 How does Mrs. Pumphrey and her pampering and uncontrolled love led Tricki to obesity and sickness?

 Ans.
 Mrs. Pumphrey loved and treated Tricki like her own son.
 Her uncontrolled love, over protectiveness, pampering attitude made her weak and she could not maintain strict regime for Tricki, She used to overfeed Tricki providing extra food, chocolates, Horlicks, wine, eggs etc. Tricki being greedy could never say no to food which led to its obesity and sickness.
 Most of the time, Tricki didn't want to go for walks due to its lethargy, but Mrs. Pumphrey perceived it as malnutrition and stuffed Tricki with more food.
-She maintained entire wardrobe for the dog and provided different bowls for meal, different beds for day and night, and separate coats for different seasons.
+She maintained entire wardrobe for the dog and provided different bowls for meal, different beds for day and night, and separate coats for different seasons which were actually were not very much required for Tricki's well being and happiness.
+Mrs. Pumphrey failed to understand this and led Tricky to sickness and obesity.

 The Midnight Visitor